 (Applicants are responsible for processing fee.)

 All Massachusetts residents must submit a Proof of Residency form.

-If you are applying to the Applied Behavior Analysis, Master of Arts in Psychology, or Master of Social Work programs, you also need to submit a professional resume.
+If you are applying to the Applied Behavior Analysis, Master of Arts in Counseling, or Master of Social Work programs, you also need to submit a professional resume.

 The application should be typewritten or printed.
 The $50.00 application fee, payable to Westfield State University, must accompany the application The fee is not refundable.
 All application materials are to be forwarded directly to the office of Graduate and Continuing Education.

 All questions concerning the admission process should be directed to the Admissions Coordinator at (413) 572-8022.
 Students can also choose to work with an Outreach Specialist to help them through the application process.
 Call (413) 572-8020 to be connected to the Outreach Specialist for your program of interest.

 The application deadline for Social Work, Applied Behavior Analysis, and Counseling degree programs is February 1st.
 All material must be received by the application deadline to be considered for admission.
 Applications to other programs are accepted on a rolling basis.

 The DGCE will accept applications for our Post-baccalaureate music programs on a rolling basis; however, applicants for the music programs are also required to audition for the program during a time period specified by the music department.
 These auditions only take place during the traditional Spring and Fall semesters.
 If you are interested in a music program, please contact the music department as soon as possible to make an appointment to audition, or visit the website at http://www.westfield.ma.edu/dept/music/ for information on auditions including upcoming audition dates.